guting-h/Assignment_grader/RUNNING.md

     ```
     npx playwright install
     ```

+Note: fetching an active assignment occassionally can be slow, causing some of the tests to fail.

 ### k6 tests:
 1. Make sure the application is up and running (e.g. with `docker compose up`)